froehners/astro-theme-cactus/src/content/post/unique-tags.md

 If you open the file `src/content/post/unique-tags.md`, the tags array has a number of duplicate blog strings of various cases.

 These are removed as part of the removeDupsAndLowercase function found in `src/content/config.ts`.

+# Background

+Broadly, our research has shown people want quizzes or recommendation wizards to narrow down the different legal services they may need.
+For Intellectual Property (IP) LegalZoom has a simple 1-question Help me decide tool on the IP Category page.
+Testing participants would often be excited to see the CTA button, but found the actual experience and recommendations disappointing.
+This work was done in concert with a case study project for Smashing Magazine Behavioral Design Workshop (highly recommended!)